dubschro/odroid-n2/README.md

 make a pretty large usability difference with the only real down side is a slow page may be slow while the browser and system remains responsive.

+**I highly suggest turning off video auto play** because modern websites will put 3+ auto play muted videos on a page and it is just too much for these SBCs to handle.
+A good example is cnn.com, which is just hardly usable until you do this.
+Search for *autoplay* in firefox preferences and turn off all auto play video.

 ## USB Quirks for Cheap USB SSDs
 I have a "MOKiN" USB3 M2 drive enclosure with SSD inside.
 It worked great up until I upgraded to Linux 6.
 Turns out that many cheap USB storage devices